Morrrrilock/Hybrid-ML-Correction-FDTD-Solver/README.md

 and predicts a correction term，which is added directly to the source-point update.

 This strategy improves agreement with the analytical solution locally while preserving the original FDTD framework.

+# Method 2: Full 3D Pressure-Field Correction

+The method extends the correction mechanism from a single point to the entire three-dimensional pressure field.
+Instead of predicting a scalar correction value, a 3D convolutional encoder–decoder network learns a spatial correction field.
+Inputs include:
+- Current pressure field
+- Previous pressure field -
+- Source frequency
+- Source strength
+- Simulation time

+The network predicts a spatial correction field, denoted as Δp(x, y, z, t), for every grid point in the computational domain.

+The predicted correction field is then added to the FDTD solution:

+p_corrected = p_FDTD + Δp

+where:
+- p_FDTD is the pressure field obtained from the standard FDTD solver.
+- Δp is the neural-network-predicted correction field.
+- p_corrected is the corrected pressure field.